kubernetes/enhancements/keps/sig-windows/2258-node-log-query/README.md

 - Updated on Dec 13th, 2022
 - Updated on May 2nd, 2023
 - Updated on Feb 5th, 2024
+- Updated on Feb 2th, 2026: KEP updated to GA

 ## Drawbacks